microsoft/PowerPlatformConnectors/independent-publisher-connectors/Ironclad CLM/README.md

 - EU Production: eu1.ironcladapp.com (EU customers)
 - Demo: demo.ironcladapp.com

-Each environment is suppoered, but requires registration of separate client applications.
+Each environment is supported, but requires registration of separate client applications.

 ### Connecting the Custom Connector
 1. Select your Ironclad instance (Demo, EU1, or Global)